ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 It is important to note that such test calls will never result in updating data on the side of the Test Bed.
-Normal trigger calls support :ref:`updating data based on returned outputs<community__manage_triggers__output>` but this does not apply when testing.
+Normal webhook calls support :ref:`updating data based on returned outputs<community__manage_triggers__output>` but this does not apply when testing.
 You do however have the opportunity to inspect returned outputs that would normally be used for updates, to ensure that everything is working as you expect.
 If you would like to make additional test calls you can click here the **Back** button to return to the previous preview screen (maintaining any editing that you may have introduced manually).

-Once you have provided the required information and completed your tests, you can create the trigger by clicking the **Save** button.
+Once you have provided the required information and completed your tests, you can create the webhook by clicking the **Save** button.
 Clicking on the **Cancel** button will discard pending changes and return to the previous screen.

 .. _community__manage_triggers__edit:

-Edit trigger
+Edit webhook
 ~~~~~~~~~~~~

-To edit an existing trigger click its corresponding row from the **Triggers** table.
+To edit an existing webhook click its corresponding row from the **Webhooks** table.

 .. figure:: ../screenshots/admin_community_triggers.PNG
   :align: center

-Doing so will take you to a screen where the trigger's information is displayed in editable form fields.
+Doing so will take you to a screen where the webhook's information is displayed in editable form fields.

 .. figure:: ../screenshots/admin_community_triggers_edit.PNG
   :align: center

-In this screen you can change the trigger's information, web service details and included data.
+In this screen you can change the webhook's information, web service details and included data.
 For a detailed description of each property and the available options check the
-:ref:`trigger creation<community__manage_triggers__create>` documentation.
-In this screen you can in addition see a section named **Trigger status** which
+:ref:`webhook creation<community__manage_triggers__create>` documentation.
+In this screen you can in addition see a section named **Webhook status** which
-indicates the result from the trigger's last execution.
+indicates the result from the webhook's last execution.
 This status can be one of the following:

-* **None:** Highlighted in blue, this displays if the trigger has actually never fired up to now.
+* **None:** Highlighted in blue, this displays if the webhook has actually never fired up to now.
-* **Success:** Highlighted in green, this indicates the trigger succeeded in its last execution.
+* **Success:** Highlighted in green, this indicates the webhook succeeded in its last execution.
-* **Error:** Highlighted in red, this indicates the trigger failed in its last execution.
+* **Error:** Highlighted in red, this indicates the webhook failed in its last execution.

 .. figure:: ../screenshots/admin_community_triggers_edit_status.PNG
   :align: center

-For triggers having executed and resulting either in a success or failure, you are presented with a **Clear** button.
+For webhooks having executed and resulting either in a success or failure, you are presented with a **Clear** button.
 You may click this to clear the latest status, resetting it to **None**,
 in case you want to ensure a subsequently displayed status corresponds to changes you have just introduced.
 In the case of a failed last call you also have the option to **View errors**.
 Clicking this
-will display the collected error messages returned from the last trigger's execution that you can **Copy to clipboard** or **Close**.
+will display the collected error messages returned from the last execution that you can **Copy to clipboard** or **Close**.

 .. figure:: ../screenshots/admin_community_triggers_status_error.PNG
   :align: center

-To persist any changes you have made in the trigger's definition click on **Save**.
-Clicking on **Delete** deletes, upon confirmation, the trigger, whereas clicking **Back** will cancel
+To persist any changes you have made in the webhook's definition click on **Save**.
+Clicking on **Delete** deletes, upon confirmation, the webhook, whereas clicking **Back** will cancel
 pending changes and return to the :ref:`community details page<community>`.

 .. _community__manage_triggers__output:

-Returning output from triggers
+Returning output from webhooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the powerful features of triggers is that they can also adapt the configuration in the Test Bed.
-A trigger can achieve this by having its web service return an output as per the
+One of the powerful features of webhooks is that they can also adapt the configuration in the Test Bed.
+A webhook can achieve this by having its web service return an output as per the
-`GITB processing service API`_ specification that can modify, depending on the trigger's event type, the values for **organisation properties**, **system properties** or **conformance statement parameters**.
+`GITB processing service API`_ specification that can modify, depending on the webhook's event type, the values for **organisation properties**, **system properties** or **conformance statement parameters**.
 In case of a JSON HTTP service, the same possibility exists by returning JSON output using the same names and structures as the `GITB processing service API`_.

 Each type of output is grouped in a map (or JSON object for HTTP services) which defines output items as key-value pairs, the key being the property's key or identifier and the value being the value to set (provided as